quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-cordova-apps/publishing-to-store.md

 Apple prides itself with a manual review process, which basically means it can take several days for your app to be reviewed.
 You’ll be notified of any issues or updates to your app status.

 ### Updating the app
-Since you’ll probably want to update your app at some point you’ll first need to bump the app version (from `/package.json` or from `/quasar.config.js > cordova > version`, then rebuild the app for release.
+Since you’ll probably want to update your app at some point you’ll first need to bump the app version (from `/package.json` or from `/quasar.config file > cordova > version`, then rebuild the app for release.
 Finally, you'll have to open it up from the Xcode and follow the same steps all over again.

 Once you submit for the review, you’ll have to wait for the review process again.